 Do you charge for autographs?

 I don't.
 You can actually get signed copies of my books through Etsy for about the retail price.
-If someone is selling a copy of one of my books for much more than that, you probably would do well not to buy it.
+If someone is selling a copy of one of my books for much more than that - and they do on Amazon and Etsy sometimes - you probably would do well not to buy it.

 I would like to support you, but I donít have any money right now for books.
 May I steal them?

-I will thank you not to pirate my books.
+I will thank you not to pirate my books as that is not terribly supportive.
 Instead, please ask your local library if they have a copy of my books.
 Usually, they can get a copy through interlibrary loan at no cost to you.
 Failing that, they may be inclined to buy a copy or two in order to meet demand.

 But isnít that the same things as pirating?
 I mean, you wouldnít get any extra money from me reading a library book, right?

 No, but I would get that initial book purchased and any replacement books from people who damaged or did not return them.
 Also, I am a huge proponent of the library system, having worked in many.

 I am going to pirate anyway!
 Information wants to be free!